 - Improve collaboration, by making it easier to share code and models between developers.

 - Reduce the time to market for new applications.

-While there are many benefits to using LLMs and Docker for web development, there are also some challenges that need to be addressed.
-Here are a few of the most important:
+While LLMs and Docker offer promising advantages for web development, there are also some challenges to adopting them:

-- Cost: LLMs and Docker can be expensive to use, especially for large-scale applications.
-This can be a barrier to adoption for some businesses.
+- Cost: LLMs can be expensive to train and maintain, particularly for large models.
+This can make them inaccessible to some developers.

 Here is a code snippet and sample app that shows how to use LLMs and Docker to build a web application.

 The code snippet is for a simple web application that generates a poem.
 The application uses an LLM to generate the poem, and Docker to package the application into a container.
 The container can then be deployed to any environment, regardless of the underlying infrastructure.

 # Get the LLM model from the Docker container.